-To understand what Toxic Mold Litigation is, it is important to first identify and understand what toxic mold is.
+To understand if your situation requires a toxic tort lawyer, it is important to first identify and understand what toxic mold is.
 Mold is a fungus which is essentially everywhere, and certain types of mold, known as toxic mold, may cause severe personal injuries and/or property damage.
 Toxic mold refers to those molds capable of producing mycotoxins which are organic compounds capable of initiating a toxic response in vertebrates.
 Toxic mold generally occurs because of water intrusion, from sources such as plumbing problems, floods, or roof leaks.

 It is this ageless life form that has spawned a new species of toxic tort claims and has had legal and medical experts debating the complex health implications that follow.
 Here is some information as to what toxic mold litigation is and when you should hire a lawyer for toxic mold.

 Toxic mold litigation is particularly complicated, as it often involves multiple causes of action, can implicate multiple defendants, and requires specific medical and scientific expertise.
 Some injuries and health conditions can be caused from exposure to toxic mold, including but not limited to, respiratory problems, flu-like symptoms, headaches, and skin irritation.
 Determining the proximate cause of the toxic mold is difficult because it could be the result of construction defect, faulty materials, poor architectural design, or if in a residential building, failure to disclose of mold by the previous owners of the property.

 The most common theories of liability related to alleged toxic mold injuries include negligence, failure to disclose, breach of warranty, and bad faith.
 Litigation can arise against developers, contractors, sellers of property, or against landlords if it is determined they knew or should have known about the problem.
 Because toxic mold litigation is very time consuming and expert-intensive, it is important to know when you should hire a lawyer.

 - When should you hire a lawyer for toxic mold?